Grand Canyon University: Regulatory sanctions

 In 2008, the federal government sued GCU for paying enrollment counselors according to how many students they had enrolled while at the same time accepting federal financial aid, a violation of the Department of Education's incentive compensation ban.
 GCU reached a settlement in the case, and was forced to pay a $5.2 million fine to a former employee and the government.

 In 2023 the Department of Education fined the company $37.7 million for deceiving students about the cost of doctoral degrees.
-The department alleged that 78% of students graduating in those programs paid about 25% more than the cost that GCU represented, with much of the extra charges accumulating from additional "continuation classes" for completing the dissertation requirement.
-Only 2% paid the represented cost.
+The department alleged that 78% of students graduating in those programs paid about 25% more than the cost that GCU represented, with much of the extra charges accumulating from additional "continuation classes" for completing the dissertation requirement; only 2% paid the represented cost.
 The school disputed the allegation, claiming in addition that it provides more information than is legally required.
-GCU is the largest recipient of federal student aid.
 In addition to the fine, the department imposed conditions on the school to continue participating in the federal student aid programs.
-In May 2025, the Department of Education rescinded the fine without prejudice with "no findings against GCU, or any of its employees."
+In May 2025, the Department of Education rescinded the fine, following an executive order by Donald Trump directing the closure of the department, though a class action lawsuit representing doctoral students was allowed to continue.

 Also in 2023, the Federal Trade Commission (FTC) filed a federal lawsuit alleging that GCU deceived prospective doctoral students about the cost of its program and its for-profit status.
 The suit asserted that GCU paid 60% of its revenues to the for-profit Grand Canyon Education company and was the company's most significant source of revenue.
 The university and company had the same CEO.
 In August 2025, the FTC dropped the lawsuit after a unanimous 3-0 vote.